-We use six forms of the Baranyi-Roberts model (Figure S2, Error!
-Reference source not found.).
+We use six forms of the Baranyi-Roberts model (Figure S2, Table S1).
 The full model is described by eq.
 2 and has six parameters.
-A five parameter form of the model assumes ν=1, as in the standard logistic model, but still incorporates the adjustment function αt and therefore includes a lag phase.
-Another five parameter form has both rate parameters set to the same value (m=r), which was suggested to make the fitting procedure more stable35,36.
-A four parameter form has both of the previous constraints, setting m=r and ν=135.
-Another four parameter form of the model has no lag phase, with 1m=0⇒α(t)≡1, which yields the Richards model34, also called the θ-logistic model37, or the generalized logistic model.
+A five-parameter form of the model assumes ν=1, as in the standard logistic model, but still incorporates the adjustment function αt and therefore includes a lag phase.
+Another five-parameter form has both rate parameters set to the same value (m=r), which was suggested to make the fitting procedure more stable35,36.
+A four-parameter form has both of the previous constraints, setting m=r and ν=135.
+Another four-parameter form of the model has no lag phase, with 1m=0⇒α(t)≡1, which yields the Richards model34, also called the θ-logistic model37, or the generalized logistic model.
 This form of the model is useful in cases where there is no observed lag phase: either because the population adjusts very rapidly or because it is already adjusted prior to the growth experiment, possibly by pre-growing it in fresh media before the beginning of the experiment.
 The last form is the standard logistic model, in which ν=1 and 1m=0.

-Supporting text 2: Mixed culture model
+Supporting Text 2: Mixed culture model